Agent Builder

 .build();withBeforeToolCallback(callback)

-Type: (context: ToolContext) => Promise<void> | Default: undefined
+Type: BeforeToolCallback | Default: undefined

 Executes before each tool execution.
 Useful for authorization, logging, or parameter validation.

-const { runner } = await AgentBuilder.create("secure-agent")
+const agent = await AgentBuilder.create("monitored_agent")

 .withModel("gemini-2.5-flash")

-.withBeforeToolCallback(async (context) => {
+.withBeforeToolCallback(async (tool, args, context) => {

 })